adamhoff/teach-yo-self/README.md

 > This is the directory in which we will be creating our game.
 The Apache server will only work for your game if your app is inside of this folder.

-Inside of the htdocs directory, create a new directory called "block_eater" and navigate into that directory.
+Inside of the htdocs directory, create a new directory called `block_eater` and navigate into that directory.

 ```bash
 $ mkdir block_eater
 $ cd block_eater
 ```

-Inside the "block_eater" directory, create two directories.
-One named "lib" and the other "asset" and open up the app in atom.
+Inside the `block_eater` directory, create two directories.
+One named `lib` and the other `asset` and open up the app in atom.

 ```bash
 $ mkdir lib